Maximum residue levels for flupyradifurone

 Why?

-Following a request to review the MRLs for flupyradifurone and to set import tolerances, EFSA (2023) did not identify a consumer health risk.
-The EU therefore proposes to adopt higher MRLs to avoid trade barriers when importing these crops.
+Following a request to review the MRLs for flupyradifurone and to set import tolerances, the European Food Safety Authority did not identify a consumer health risk (EFSA 2023).
+The EU has therefore adopted higher MRLs to avoid trade barriers when importing these crops.

 Timeline